Predicting Hate Intensity of Twitter Conversation Threads: Experiments

-We adopt a hate speech detection model to measure hate intensity scores of replies during data preprocessing.
-To investigate the impact of different hate speech detection models, we adopt three hate speech detection models, proposed by \citet{davidson2017automated} (default), \citet{founta2019unified}, and \citet{waseem2016hateful}.
-Fig \ref{fig:detection_model} shows that different hate speech detection models would have a subtle impact on the final performance.
-However, \model\ has consistent precedence over {DRAGNET} across all three hate detection models.
+During the data preprocessing phase, we utilized a hate speech detection model to compute hate intensity scores for replies.
+To examine the effect of different hate speech detection models, we evaluated three models proposed by \citet{davidson2017automated}] (model used in {\model}), \citet{founta2019unified}, and Waseem and Hovy \citet{waseem2016hateful}.
+As illustrated in Figure \ref{fig:detection_model}, the selected hate speech detection models had a minor impact on the ultimate performance.
+Nonetheless, our proposed model exhibited consistent superiority over DRAGNET across all three hate detection models.